SudhaMsr/AI-Analytics/README.md

-### Understanding Data
+## Data Exploration
 -/ Data Exploration is a process of understanding the given data.
-It gives a chance to get insights and more clarity of data
+It gives a chance to get insights and more clarity of data. such ad
-a. its size and shape
-b. data types
+a.
+Structure of the data
+b.
+Number of rows and columns
+c.
+Data types of each column (Integer, String, Bool, Float, etc..)
+d.
+Understanding the context of the data

+## Data Analysis

 ### Data preprocessing
 a.
 Cleaning data- removing null values
 b.